 Find a routine that makes work work for you

-When it comes to remote working, your organisation can provide all the tools, but only you as an individual can decide on how your work fits into your lifestyle, Matt says.
+When it comes to remote working, your organization can provide all the tools, but only you as an individual can decide on how your work fits into your lifestyle, Matt says.

 Matt has previously pressured himself to work longer and harder than he would have in an office environment as he felt that he needed to show he was productive, and was “given the opportunity to work remotely and didn’t want to squander it”.
-However, over time, he has learned to prioritise his own wellbeing and personal life alongside that of his workload — and that includes recognising when he needs to take a break and re-energise.
+However, over time, he has learned to prioritize his own wellbeing and personal life alongside that of his workload — and that includes recognizing when he needs to take a break and re-energize.